A $\phi$-Competitive Algorithm for Scheduling Packets with Deadlines: Appendix: Properties of Optimal Plans

-\begin{proof} Part~(a) follows directly from the correctness of Algorithm~{\ComputePlan} that computes $P$.
-Part~(b) is also straightforward: $P$ is heavier than all other feasible sets of pending packets.
-If the weight of $j$ is increased, the weight of $P$ will increase by the same amount with respect to all feasible sets that do not contain $j$, and for each feasible set that contains $j$ the weight difference will remain the same.
+\begin{proof} Part~(a) follows directly from the correctness of Algorithm~{\ComputePlan} that computes $\planP$.
+Part~(b) is also straightforward: $\planP$ is heavier than any other plan (feasible set of pending packets) for $\pendpackets$.
+If the weight of $j\in \planP$ is increased by $\delta > 0$, the weight of $\planP$ will increase by $\delta$, and as the weight of any other plan $X$ increases by at most $\delta$, plan $\planP$ remains to be optimal.
+The proof for the second part of~(b) is similar.